nshimaza/thread-supervisor/README.md

 ## Separate role of threads

-When you design thread hierarchy with this package, you have to follow design rule of Erlang/OTP where only supervisor can have child processes.
+When you design thread hierarchy with this package, you have to follow design rule of Erlang/OTP where only supervisor can have children threads.

-In Erlang/OTP, there are two type of process.
+In Erlang/OTP, there are two type of Erlang process.

 * Supervisor
 * Worker

-Supervisor has child processes and supervise them.
+Supervisor has children processes and supervise them.
 Worker does real task but never has child process.

 Without this rule, you have to have both supervision functionality and real task processing functionality within single process.
 That leads more complex implementation of process.

 With this rule, worker no longer have to take care of supervising children.
 But at the same time you cannot create child process directly from worker.

 ## Key Difference from Erlang/OTP Supervisor

 * Mutable variables are shared
-* Dynamic processes are always `Temporary` processes
+* Dynamic children are always `Temporary`
 * No `shutdown` method to terminate child
 * No `RestForOne` strategy
 * Every actor has dedicated Haskell thread